|

 A Normal Boy’s Abnormal Grandfather

-Right from the get-go, Fyodor Confucius Goodspeed had established himself as anything but usual.
-As a child, he had been a ridiculously lanky lad with pale skin, like tissue paper.
-He had a wild tuft of hair that sprouted from the front of his scalp like a weed.
+Fyodor Confucius Goodspeed had always been rather unusual.
+Even as a child, he had been a ridiculously lanky lad with pale skin, like tissue paper.
+His head had produced a wild tuft of hair that sprouted from his scalp like a weed.
 Otherwise, he was completely bald from the moment he was born, all through his life.
 It was like his cranium generated so much heat it singed the hair from his head.
-Fyodor Goodspeed also had a tendency to dress entirely in white, claiming he had neither the time nor the patience to match what he wore any other way.
+Fyodor had always dressed entirely in white, claiming he had neither the time nor the patience to match what he wore any other way.

-Fyodor’s defining abnormality though was his genius, a word which by definition means “unusual intelligence”.
-He had shown an aptitude in building clever machines from a very young age.
-Sources of energy were his specialty and, around age seven, he built his first atomic reactor.
-Over his parents’ gasps at the 800-pound, glowing monstrosity on his Superman bedspread, he commented, “Well, that was easy.”
+Fyodor’s most notable difference though was his genius, a word that literally means “unusual intelligence.”
+He used his overwhelming mental capacity to build machines from a young age.
+Sources of energy were his specialty and, around age seven, he built his first nuclear reactor.
+Over his parents’ gasps at the glowing monstrosity on his bedspread, he commented, “Well, that was easy.”

-So, as his parents hurriedly scoured the phonebook for a company specializing in bedroom nuclear disposal, Fyodor took out a blank piece of paper and started fresh.
-He had new ideas how to power things.
+So, as his parents scoured the phonebook for a company specializing in residential atomic reactor removal, Fyodor took out a blank piece of paper and started fresh.
+He had entirely new ideas how to power things.

-Fyodor unveiled his new thinking at the Forth Grade Science Fair.
-While other young scientists in the school’s gymnasium displayed erupting volcanoes, model rockets, and gyroscopes, Fyodor unveiled a five inch wide, by five inch tall, by five inch long cube.
+Fyodor unveiled his new thinking at the Fourth Grade Science Fair.
+While other young scientists in the school’s gymnasium displayed erupting volcanoes, model rockets, and gyroscopes, Fyodor unveiled a five-inch-wide, by five-inch-tall, by five-inch-long cube.
 The cube was dark and featureless.
 It looked like a perfectly cut square of black onyx.
-Black onyx is a type of stone that is so dark, staring into it is like staring into a void.
-So, Fyodor’s cube looked: it was a small, perfectly square, infinite void.
+Black onyx is a type of stone so dark staring into it is like staring into a void.
+That was how Fyodor’s cube looked: it was a small, perfectly square, infinite void.

 Mr. Burton, the school’s fourth grade science teacher, stretched his plump cheeks to smile at Fyodor’s project.